 - Stay connected in India: It is relatively easy to purchase a local SIM card in India, you just need to provide a copy of your passport and passport photo.
 I’ve never had an issue with data connectivity/reception in the major cities, and data is cheap – we paid approximately 600 Rupees for 1.5 GB a day.

-- India visa process: You may be eligible to apply for an e-visa online – the official e-visa website is located here and the country-specific visa fees can be checked here.
+- India visa process: You may be eligible to apply for an e-visa online – the official e-visa website is located here.
 Make sure you get this process started as early as possible, just in case.

 Looking for even more India travel tips and destination guides?
 Make your way over to this collection of India travel guides!